-I like having my Instagram pics automatically posted to Micro.blog, but OwnYourGram stopped working, so I set up Zapier to do it for me instead.
-Here’s how.
+I like having my Instagram pics automatically posted to my micro.blog, but OwnYourGram stopped working, so I set up Zapier to do it for me instead.

-I recently did a little site update.
-The biggest change was connecting it to my Micro.blog and syndicating the posts here.
+I recently did a little site update where I connected it to my Micro.blog and syndicated the posts here.
 Micro.blog, in turn, picked up my Instagram posts, routing them over here as well.
 This was done using a cool, little service called OwnYourGram.

 Though a brilliant (and free!) initiative, it didn’t work very well.
 It was hard to keep track of just when it would reroute my pics, and the other day it stopped working completely.
 The error message was kinda vague, so I have no idea who’s to blame – might be OwnYourGram, might be micro.blog... might be me.